Cray-HPE/uas-mgr/doc/uas_overview.md

 (Wed Feb  3 18:34:41:792821 2021) [sssd] [sss_ini_get_config] (0x0020): Config merge error: Directory /etc/sssd/conf.d does not exist.
 ```

-The above is from a successful broker starting and runnning.
+The above is from a successful broker starting and running.

 ### Stale Brokered UAIs <a name="main-trouble-staleuais"></a>

-When a broker UAI terminates and re-starts the SSH key used to forward SSH sesssions to end-user UAIs changes (this is a known problem) and subsequent broker UAIs are unable to forward sessions to end-user UAIs.
+When a broker UAI terminates and re-starts the SSH key used to forward SSH sessions to end-user UAIs changes (this is a known problem) and subsequent broker UAIs are unable to forward sessions to end-user UAIs.
 The symptom of this is that a user logging into a broker UAI will receive a password prompt from the end-user UAI and be unable to log in even if providing the correct password.
 To fix this, remove the stale end-user UAIs and allow the broker UAI to re-create them.
 The easy way to do this is to use the

 ```
 cray uas admin uais delete --class-id <creation-class-id>